Looking for a Trusted Removals Company to Help Moving to Ireland ?

 Ireland is an island to the north-west of continental Europe.
 Ireland is divided between the Republic of Ireland , which covers five-sixths of the island, and Northern Ireland, a part of the United Kingdom, which covers the remaining area and is located in the north-east of the island.

-The population of Ireland is approximately 6.4 million.
+The population is approximately 6.4 million.
 Just under 4.6 million live in the Republic and just over 1.8 million live in Northern Ireland.
 Despite the two jurisdictions using two distinct currencies (the euro and pound sterling), a growing amount of commercial activity is carried out on an all-island basis.
 This has been facilitated by the two jurisdictions’ shared membership of the European Union , and there have been calls from members of the business community and policymakers for the creation of an “all-island economy” to take advantage of economies of scale and boost competitiveness.

-Ireland is subdivided into four provinces: Connacht (west), Leinster (east), Munster (south), and Ulster (north).
+Subdivided into four provinces: Connacht (west), Leinster (east), Munster (south), and Ulster (north).
 In a system that developed between the 13th and 17th centuries, Ireland has 32 traditional counties.
 Twenty-six of these counties are in the Republic and six are in Northern Ireland.
 The six counties that constitute Northern Ireland are all in the province of Ulster (which has nine counties in total).
 In the Republic, counties form the basis of the system of local government.
 Counties Dublin, Cork, Limerick, Galway, Waterford and Tipperary have been broken up into smaller administrative areas.

 The Republic in particular has seen large-scale immigration.
 The 2006 census recorded that 420,000 foreign nationals, or about 10% of the population, lived in the Republic.
 A quarter of births (24 percent) in 2009 were to mothers born outside of Ireland.